tbergeron/joplin-statusbar/README.md

 - [ ] Display when sync is in progress
 - [ ] Display when sync has failed
 - [ ] Fix issues when vertically resizing Joplin's window
+  - See if possible to keep a fixed height for that panel

 ## Building the plugin